on this page

 Medicare digital claiming return codes

 When you submit a claim for Medicare benefits, we use return codes to tell you why the claim was rejected or how the claim was assessed.
+Web service enabled products will receive a return code with a meaningful message.

 Find out more about: